facebookresearch/mmf/CONTRIBUTING.md

 * **docs**: Documentation only changes

 ## License
-By contributing to Pythia, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to MMF, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.